coverclock/com-diag-diminuto/README.md

 # Platforms

-This code was tested against following hardware targets and software platforms.
+This code was tested against one or more of the following hardware targets and software platforms.
 (It has been built and used for specific projects on a much wider variety of targets and platforms.)

 Intel(R) Core(TM) i7-7567U CPU @ 3.50GHz
 x86_64 x4